Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Soft, inviting sit that works for mixed routines

-• Deep seat that encourages relaxed posture
+• Deep-feeling seat encourages relaxed posture

-• Simple add-feet setup and removable cushions
+• Simple add-feet setup with removable cushions

 Who it is best for: